The Crown Family — General Dynamics 8-Decade Persistence

 Lester Crown (1925-) inherited the position, serving as president and chair of General Dynamics during the Cold War apex.
 Managed the family's ~10% equity stake through Cold War shipbuilding (Electric Boat) and aerospace expansions.

-Engine Framing: Crown family Persistence Index 0.87 places it among top-decile defense families.
+Engine framing: Crown family Persistence Index 0.87 places it among top-decile defense families.
 The Crown family heavily funds the Chicago Council on Global Affairs, establishing a localized policy-shaping node adjacent to General Dynamics holdings.

 Also in The 1947-2026 Defense-Industrial Capital Architecture (Report #87, May 8 2026)